How can I improve my memory?

 What causes memory loss and forgetfulness?

-We all forget things at times.
-Many of us lead busy and sometimes stressful lives.
-Stress can make it harder for us to focus, and can affect our ability to recall information from our memories.
-Stress can also impact how well we sleep, and poor sleep can affect how well we recall information.
+We all forget things sometimes.
+Many of us lead busy and stressful lives.
+Stress can make it harder for us to focus and recall information from our memories.
+It can also impact how well we sleep, and poor sleep can affect how well we recall information.

-- Sometimes struggling to find the right word for what you want to say, but remembering after a short period of time.
+- Sometimes struggling to find the right word for what you want to say but remembering it shortly after.

-- Becoming a little distracted or feeling lost in a conversation where lots of people are speaking at once.
+- Becoming a little distracted or feeling lost in a conversation when lots of people are speaking at once.

-- Finding it harder than you did in the past to do lots of different things at once.
-But, being able to concentrate and complete a single task at a time.
+- Finding it harder than you did to do lots of things at once.
+But being able to concentrate and complete a single task at a time.

 Can nutrition improve your memory?

-Eating a varied and balanced diet full of vitamins and minerals is important for our overall health.
+Eating a varied and balanced diet full vitamins and minerals is important for your overall health.
 But there’s also evidence that what we eat could impact our memory.

 Foods high in sugar and saturated fat have been found to have a negative impact on our memory.
 Whereas eating lots of fruits and vegetables can have a protective effect.
-And, it’s thought that eating plenty of fruits and vegetables could also help to boost brain function by increasing the amount of key vitamins in our diet.
+They could also help to boost brain function by increasing key vitamins in our diet.

 Does exercise improve memory?

-We know that regular physical activity can reduce the risk of a number of health problems, and help us to maintain a healthy weight.
+We know that regular physical activity can reduce our risk of health problems and help us to maintain a healthy weight.
 There’s also evidence that physical activity can help to reduce cognitive decline (not being able to perform certain tasks as well as you used to).
 And exercise may potentially reduce the risk of dementia.

 Every week, adults should try to get: